cyber-shah/graphs-paper/Report.md

 ```

 ## 4.5 - A* Path finder
-The python implementation can be found here : [A* Path Finder in Python](algorithms/A_star.py)
+The python implementation can be found here: [A* Path Finder in Python](algorithms/A_star.py)

 ### 4.5.1 - Understanding A* Path Finder
-Like we saw earlier, A* algorithms are pretty similar to Dijsktra except the fact that they have a secret function called `heuristic` function which simply allows us to explore nodes on in the `direction` of the destination node.
+Like we saw earlier, A* algorithms are pretty similar to Dijkstra except the fact that they have a secret function called `heuristic` function which simply allows us to explore nodes on in the `direction` of the destination node.
 More on Heuristic functions later.

-Apart from the heuristics, there are a few additional components that are required to implement A* path finder.
+Apart from the heuristics, there are a few additional components that are required to implement A* pathfinder.
 For every node, we need to keep track of the following :
 - `g` - the distance from the source node to the current node.
 - `h` - the heuristic distance from the current node to the destination node.
 - `f` - the sum of `g` and `h`.
 This is the distance from the source node to the destination node via the current node.
 - `parent` - the previous node that was visited before the current node.

-The implementation uses a the concept of `closed_set` and an `open_set`.
+The implementation uses a concept of `closed_set` and an `open_set`.
 The `closed_set` is a set of nodes that have been visited.
 The `open_set` is a set of nodes that are yet to be visited.
 The `open_set` is implemented using a priority queue.
 The priority queue always returns the node with the smallest `f` value.
 The `open_set` is initialized with the source node.
 The `closed_set` is initialized as an empty set.

 ### 4.5.2 - Implementation
 There are two ways in which the algorithm can end:
 - If we find the destination node, we can stop the algorithm.
-- If the `open_set` = unvisited reachable nodes is empty, we can stop the algorithm.
+- If the `open_set` = unvisited reachable nodes are empty, we can stop the algorithm.

 So let's understand how it is implemented step by step.
 1. ***Part 1 - Initialize*** :
-   Similar to Djikstra, mark all nodes at `inf` distance away from the starting node.
+   Similar to Dijkstra, mark all nodes at `inf` distance away from the starting node.
 The starting node itself is at distance 0.
    ```Python
     open_unvisited_set = []  # unvisited nodes
     closed_visited_set = set()  # visited nodes